pywbem/pywbemtools/docs/pywbemcli/commands.rst

 If the class has subclasses, the command is rejected.

-If the class has instances, the command is rejected, unless the ``--force`` command option was specified, in which case the instances are also deleted.
+If the class has instances, the command is rejected, unless the ``--include-instances`` command option was specified, in which case the instances are also deleted.

 WARNING: Deleting classes can cause damage to the server: It can impact instance providers and other components in the server.
 Use this command with